mayouni/stzlib/libraries/stzlib/doc/narrations/stz-bridging-minds-and-code.md

 Let's describe briefly each model apart.

+### A Learning and Usability Mental Model to Master Softanza Programming World

+This is the minimal understanding needed to master thousands of the library's features, formed of well-defined, easy-to-learn steps.

-### A Semantics Model to Describe your Application World
+### A Knwoledg-Based Semantic Model to Describe your Application World

 This refers to the semantics of the world your code addresses, represented through an extensive set of data structures, carefully designed as feature-rich Softanza objects.

-### A Mental Model to Master Softanza Programming World

-This is the minimal understanding needed to master thousands of the library's features, formed of well-defined, easy-to-learn steps.

-### An Expression Model to Talk of your World in Softanza Words
+### A Natural-Oriented Expression Model to Talk of Your World in Your Own Words

 This defines how you express your thoughts in code using a fluent-oriented, declarative, or near-natural language design.